kennyzli/datastream.io/README.md

-for details information shoot me email at kenny.zlee@gmail.com as this project is still on early stage, I need to work with team to make it pefect. the interface is intend to chang here.
+for details information shoot me email at kenny.zlee@gmail.com as this project is still on early stage, I need to work with team to make it pefect. the interface is intend to change here.
 I hope we would have first minor release in few month

 Here is the example to make the datastream run locally. :)